Jacka

 AreaSearch analysis of residential development drivers sees Jacka recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The population has fallen during this period, suggesting that new supply has likely kept up with demand, offering good choice to buyers.
-The average expected construction cost value of new dwellings is $377,000.
-Compared to the Australian Capital Territory, Jacka records 292.0% more building activity per person, indicating ample choice for buyers.
-This rate is well above the national average and reflects strong developer confidence in the area.
+The average expected construction cost value for new dwellings is $377,000.
+Compared to the Australian Capital Territory, Jacka records 164.0% more building activity per person, which should provide buyers with ample choice.
+This level of activity is well above the national average, reflecting strong developer confidence in the area.
 Recent building activity consists entirely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+Interestingly, developers are building more traditional houses than the current mix suggests (44.0% at Census), indicating continued strong demand for family homes despite density pressures.

-Interestingly, developers are building more traditional houses than the current mix suggests (44.0% at Census), indicating continued strong demand for family homes.
-The location has approximately 178 people per dwelling approval, suggesting an expanding market.
-With population expected to remain stable or decline in the future, Jacka should see reduced pressure on housing, potentially creating opportunities for buyers.
+The location has approximately 178 people per dwelling approval, indicating an expanding market.
+With population expected to remain stable or decline, Jacka should see reduced pressure on housing in the future, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development